 Hallasan is located right in the middle of the island, with Jeju city on the northern side, and Seogwipo in the south.
 The difficulty is quite average, the elevation won’t be a problem and most of the trail is actually man-made consisting of wooden stairs.
 You don’t need to be a fitness freak to get up there, but a minimum is required.

-The day of the hike, there was the three of us and our Couchsurfing host.
+The day we went hiking Hallasan, there was the three of us and our Couchsurfing host.
 We enjoy hiking, and the ascent took place only a few weeks after hiking Yushan, the highest mountain in Taiwan at almost 4,000 meters.

 Hiking Hallasan Mountain